Glossary

 The campaign period begins the day the writ is issued and ends three months after election day for a general election.
 Specific restrictions on political financing apply during this period.

-A candidate is a person running to be a Member of Provincial Parliament, who has been issued a Certificate of Nomination from a returning officer or the Chief Electoral Officer during the election period.
+A candidate is a person running to be a Member of Provincial Parliament for an electoral district, who has been issued a Certificate of Nomination from the Chief Electoral Officer or returning officer during the election period.

-This document is a temporary form of identification that can be issued by the executive director of a homeless shelter or food bank to an elector who does not have a permanent address.
+This document is a temporary form of ID that can be issued by the executive director of a homeless shelter or of a food bank to an elector who does not have a permanent address.

-The Chief Electoral Officer (CEO) is an Officer of the Legislative Assembly of Ontario, appointed by the Lieutenant Governor in Council to oversee provincial elections in Ontario.
+The Chief Electoral Officer (CEO) is an Officer of the Legislative Assembly of Ontario, appointed by the Lieutenant Governor to oversee provincial elections in Ontario.
+The CEO is also responsible for maintaining the Permanent Register of Electors for provincial and local elections in Ontario.

 Ontario’s election law allows voters to decline their ballot.
-This is a public process and is done out loud.
-The election official will mark “declined” on the election documentation and the ballot will be placed in an envelope for declined ballots.
-Declined ballots will be counted and reported after the polls close on election night and included in the official results as “declined ballots".
+This is a public process done out loud.
+The election official will mark “declined” on the back of the ballot.
+The ballot will not be placed in the ballot box but in an envelope for declined ballots.
+Declined ballots will be counted after the polls close on election night and will be a part of the official results under “ballots declined by voters”.

-The election period begins the day the writ is issued and ends on election day.
+The election period is a 29 day cycle that begins the day the writ is issued and ends on election day.

-An elector is a person who is eligible to vote in an Ontario provincial election.
-To be eligible, you must be at least 18 years old, a Canadian citizen and a resident of Ontario.
+An elector is a person who is eligible to vote in an Ontario provincial and/or local election.

 A candidate who wants to run as part of a political party must receive an endorsement from the party’s leader.
 Endorsements are filed by the party leader before close of nominations during the election period and allow the party name to be placed below the candidate’s name on the ballot.

-The general election date is fixed in the Election Act as the first Thursday in June in the fourth year following a general election.
+The provincial general election date in Ontario is fixed in the Election Act as the first Thursday in June in the fourth year following a general election.

-A marked ballot is one that has an X in one of the circles next to the candidates’ names.
+A marked ballot is a ballot that has an X in one of the circles next to the candidates’ names.
 Marked ballots will be counted and reported after the polls close on election night and included in the official results as accepted ballots marked for candidate.

 A mobile poll is open for part of the day at one location and moves to another location later in the day.
 Mobile polls are typically located in nursing homes and small, long-term care facilities that do not require 12 hours for voting.